sushi133/NanoString-RNAseq-crosswalk-project/README.md

 ## Compare Model Performance:

-Performance is evaluated using Mean Squared Error (MSE) and R-squared (R²).
+Performance is evaluated using Mean Squared Error (MSE), R-squared (R²), and Kolmogorov-Smirnov (KS) Distance.

 The true versus predicted values for both models are displayed to visually compare the accuracy of predictions.